|

 Description: |

 Hormone pellets are surgically implanted under the skin through a small incision.
 They provide a slow continuous release of hormones into the bloodstream.
-The estrogen delivered by this mechanism bypasses the liver metabolism.
-Testosterone may also be given by this method of delivery.

 This procedure is usually performed in the physician’s office through a local anesthetic.
-The estrogen pellets are compounded while the testosterone is commercially available.

 Testopel is not FDA approved for use in biologic females.